-Based on definitions used in the state's approved BEAD Initial Proposal Volume 1, North Carolina has 236,472 unserved broadband serviceable locations (totaling 259,322 units of both homes and businesses) and 178,669 underserved broadband serviceable locations (totaling 198,098 units of both homes and businesses).
-These totals do not include unserved or underserved CAIs.
-The division will only pursue non-deployment activities once funds for unserved, underserved, and CAI locations are allocated, and additional funds remain available for non-deployment subgrantee selection.
+Based on our current assessment, North Carolina has 374,412 unserved broadband serviceable locations (totaling 409,445 units of both homes and businesses) and 127,956 underserved broadband serviceable locations (totaling 145,778 units of both homes and businesses).
+The division will only pursue non-deployment activities once funds for unserved and underserved locations are allocated.